MackenzieChoy/lemmyReddirectYou/README.md

 ## Installation

-To install the Reddit Blocker Chrome extension locally, follow these steps:
+To install the lemmyReddirectYou Chrome extension locally, follow these steps:

 1. Clone or download this repository to your local machine.